-In på dansk corner we have Kim Furdal (Museum Sønderjylland) on Livserfaringer og de sociale medier and Kirsten Egholk on placemaking in Greve, which deserves full attention IDC.
+From på dansk corner we have Kim Furdal (Museum Sønderjylland) on Livserfaringer og de sociale medier and Kirsten Egholk on placemaking in Greve, both of which deserve full attention IDC.
 Den lokale museumsopgave er i dag en helt anden end tidligere gives the view from Faaborg, while Charlotte SH Jensen looks at borgernaer kulturarv (citizen level/local heritage).

 Following on from #flmuseums here’s a look at urban museums, curators of the history and narrative of place.

 Urban museums I have known

 The MOOC started out at the Museum of Liverpool, opened in a spanking new building in 2011 and clearly on trend.
 In contrast, the Museum of Copenhagen currently occupies a building dating from the 1780s.
 This historic setting very much sets the tone – salon rather than living room, and a rather hokey website.
 When I visited the exhibitions felt a bit thin, although the city walks are rather better.
 Of note is Væggen (The Wall; now 404), a collection of photos, both historic and current, uploaded by museum visitors and available online and as a 12m long touchscreen in various venues around the city.
 Deemed a success in terms of creating an audience-centred museum where the public shifts from visitor to participant, but not very usable as a photo collection.

 The museum is moving to larger quarters (dating from the 1890s) and hence is closing in October, yikes, reopening in